GAM-team/GAM/wiki/Chrome-Policies.md

     UNSET: Allow the user to decide.
     FALSE: Never allow users to use Search Suggest.
     TRUE: Always allow users to use Search Suggest.
+  searchSuggestPolicyMode: TYPE_ENUM
+    MANDATORY: Do not allow users to override.
+    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.SecurityTokenSessionSettings: Security token removal.
   securityTokenSessionBehavior: TYPE_ENUM